syslog-ng/syslog-ng.github.io/doc/_admin-guide/030_Installing_syslog-ng/002_Uninstalling_syslog-ng.md

 ---
 title: Uninstalling {{ site.product.short_name }}
 id: adm-inst-uninst
+description: >-
+	This chapter gives you instructions about the uninstallation of {{ site.product.short_name }}.
 ---

 If you need to uninstall {{ site.product.short_name }} for some reason, you have the